 Yasai itame is a quick and easy dish that uses a variety of vegetables, but if you just throw everything in the wok at once without any thought, the ingredients will release water and start to steam, creating a soggy stir fry.

 This ties in with timing, but frying the vegetables at different times is the best way to avoid this.
-It's also a good idea to fry the watery ingredients (like cabbage) on a high heat so that they cook faster and have less time to release too much water.
+It's also a good idea to fry the watery ingredients (like cabbage) for a short time on a high heat so that they cook faster and have less time to release too much water.

-I hope you found these tips useful, enjoy making delicious buta yasai itame at home!
+I hope you found these tips useful, enjoy making delicious niku no yasai itame at home!

-Check out our video for How to make homemade yasai itame
+Watch our video for how to make homemade yasai itame

 Buta Yasai Itame (Japanese pork and vegetable stir fry)